After Years Of Abuse By Priests, #NunsToo Are Speaking Out

 The first extensive report on abuse of women in the church was in 1994 by an Irish nun, Sister Maura O'Donohue.
 Her report covered more than 20 countries — mostly in Africa, but also Ireland, Italy, the Philippines and the United States.

-In the report, O'Donohue, who died in 2015, linked sexual abuse of nuns in Africa to the AIDS epidemic: religious sisters were considered less likely to carry the virus.
+In the report, O'Donohue, who died in 2015, linked sexual abuse of nuns in Africa to the AIDS epidemic: Religious sisters were considered less likely to carry the virus.

 She cited a 1988 case from Malawi, where a bishop dismissed the leaders of a women's religious order because they complained that 29 nuns had been made pregnant by local priests.
 She also reported that a priest arranged for a nun to have an abortion; the nun died during the abortion, and the priest then officiated at her funeral.